modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 cube                        1,845 rps    1,944 rps
 ```

-## <a name="literal-streams"></a>Url-like stream descriptors
+## <a name="literal-streams"></a>URL-like stream descriptors

-A literal stream is a shortened representation of a stream descriptor.
-It can be
+An URL-like or literal stream descriptor is a shortened representation of a
-used instead of the stream name for commands, such as `stream attach`.
-The
-commands look for a ':' character to distinguish a stream name from a literal
 stream descriptor.
+It can be used instead of the stream name for commands, such
+as `stream attach`.
+The commands look for a ':' character to distinguish a
-The table below contains examples of literal stream
+stream name from a literal stream descriptor.
+The table below contains examples
-descriptors.
+of literal stream descriptors.

 Example | Description
 --------|------------